 - Physiological ICP is ≤ 15 mm Hg in adults (in supine position); children generally have a lower ICP.

-- ICP varies with the relative position of the head towards the rest of the body and is influenced by certain physiological processes (e.g., cardiac contractions, sneezing, coughing, ).
+- ICP varies as the position of the head changes relative to the body and is influenced by certain physiological processes (e.g., cardiac contractions, sneezing, coughing, ).

 - Expansion of either blood, CSF, or tissue within the skull → limited capacity for the intracranial volume to increase within the rigid skull → increase in intracranial pressure

 Decreased cerebral perfusion pressure (CPP)

 - CPP is the effective pressure that delivers blood to the cerebral tissue.

 - CPP = mean arterial pressure - ICP

 - Therefore, if the ICP rises, the CPP diminishes (as long as the arterial pressure remains constant).